JonConstantine01/100-days-of-code/log.md

 **Today's Progress**: Working on Git and Python CLI Commands and tried to make some changes through it in the repos.

 **Thoughts**: Not so bad after working in command line, pretty bleak but manageable.

+---

+### Day 21: July 29, 2025

+**Today's Progress**: Worked on Math & git CLI, started again with fundamentals of C, gonna ace it here on.

+**Thoughts**: Typing in C is literally pain, well, now i get why C...
+Devs & Java are on demand. well, cheers to 21 days.